Mobassar4u/Jio-Play-IPTV-EPG-AutoUpdater/README.md

 ## Credits and Thanks
-- Thanks [botallen](https://github.com/botallen) for the recent fixes which have been merged from the original repo.
+- Thanks to [botallen](https://github.com/botallen) for the recent fixes which have been merged from the original repo.
 * GitHub for their GitHub Actions
 * [ Me ] - For Modifying Something 😅